lj-ditrapani/16-bit-computer-specification/assembler/notes.md

-- Must use a 2-pass assembler design:
+- Can do a single pass over symbol & data sections
+- Must do 2 passes over program section

+- Can use the below trick to set frame-interrupt-vector or other ROM addresses saved into ram locations.
+For a specific example why you would want this:
-  The frame-interrupt-vector will usually need to be set by a label in the program section, and that label will need to be referenced at the frame-interrupt-vector address in the .data section.
-So the binary for the .data section cannot be generated until the labels in the program section have been parsed.
+  The frame-interrupt-vector will usually need to be set by a label in the program section.
+The ROM address at that label will need be written into the RAM address for the frame-interrupt-vector.

 ```
 .data
     set a bunch of values
-    move frame-interrupt-vector
-    word handle-fiv
 .end
 .program
     init code
+    # Copy ROM address of handle-fiv into RAM address for frame-interrupt-vector
+    WRD frame-interrupt-vector R0
+    WRD handle-fiv R1
+    STR R0 R1
 (handle-fiv)
     main loop
 .end